vorce/tddef/README.md

 end
 ```

-Documentation can be generated with [ExDoc](https://github.com/elixir-lang/ex_doc)
+Documentation is generated with [ExDoc](https://github.com/elixir-lang/ex_doc) and can
-and published on [HexDocs](https://hexdocs.pm).
-Once published, the docs can
 be found at [https://hexdocs.pm/tddef](https://hexdocs.pm/tddef).